Other Programs, Services, and Important Information

 Grade reports are not mailed to students directly.
 Official and unofficial transcripts are available upon request from the Registrar’s Office.
 Students can access their grades electronically by viewing their records on LoboWeb.

-The UNM-Valencia Cafeteria, located in the Student Center, serves a variety of hot and cold selections as well as beverages and other specialties.
-Vending machines with beverages and snacks are also located in the Student Center.
+The UNM-Valencia Cafeteria, located in the Student Union, serves a variety of hot and cold selections as well as beverages and other specialties.
+Vending machines with beverages and snacks are also located in the Student Union.
 Check the cafeteria/snack bar for posted hours.

 Student Government Association

-The UNM-Valencia Bookstore is located in the Student/Community Center.
+The UNM-Valencia Bookstore is located in the Student Community Center complex, south of the Student Union.
 It stocks books for regularly offered courses and also handles special book orders.
 Additionally, the UNM-Valencia Bookstore carries a variety of office and school supplies, clothing and specialty items including caps, T-shirts, pens and pencils.
 UNM-Valencia bookstore accepts cash, check, and credit card payments for bookstore purchases.

 UNM-Valencia has no dormitories.
 Students must make their own arrangements for housing.